-The AN-X-MOD-MON module has a web interface for configuration.
+The AN-X-MOD-MAS module has a web interface for configuring the module, for monitoring logs, diagnostics and I/O data and for performing administrative functions.
 You can communicate with the module using any standard web browser such as Chrome or Firefox.

 The module firmware can be updated using the web interface.
-Refer to page 50 for details.
+Refer to page 54 for details.